List of content you will read in this article:

 - Unattended Access: Users can configure AnyDesk to allow unattended access to a remote computer, making it suitable for remote support scenarios where the user may not be present.

-- Customization: Users can customize their AnyDesk client with a personal alias, making it easier to remember and identify remote devices.
+- Customization: Users can customize their AnyDesk client with a personal alias, making remembering and identifying remote devices easier.

 - Multi-Monitor Support: AnyDesk supports multiple monitor setups, allowing you to view and control all connected screens on the remote computer.

-- Cross-Network Connections: AnyDesk is capable of connecting over different types of networks, including LAN, WAN, and even the internet, without requiring complex network configuration.
+- Cross-Network Connections: AnyDesk can connect over different types of networks, including LAN, WAN, and even the internet, without requiring complex network configuration.

 Disadvantages of AnyDesk: